Monday 30 October 2023, at the Scottish Parliament

 The Scottish Government consultation proposed new duties on classified large-scale land holdings, including a legal duty on owners to comply with the Scottish Land Rights and Responsibilities Statement, along with a public interest test for the sale and purchase of large land holdings and pre-sale notifications for communities.

-As Annie stated, there were tensions and trade-offs involved in policy making, especially where land reform policy might contradict with other Scottish Government policies and targets.
-She highlighted that there were outstanding questions around the scale of land ownership—for example, what did we mean by ‘large scale’?
-In addition, she argued that the current fiscal context in terms of markets and Government support was challenging the objectives of Scottish land reform, in particular diversity of ownership.
+As Annie stated, there are tensions and trade-offs involved in policy making, especially where land reform policy might contradict with other Scottish Government policies and targets.
+She highlighted that there are outstanding questions around the scale of land ownership—for example, what did we mean by ‘large scale’?

 Lessons to learn?